kircherlab/MPRAsnakeflow/docs/install.rst

 Installation
 =====================

-Installation should take less than 5 minutes
+Installation should take less than 5 minutes.

 System Requirements
 ===================